“Sky and earth are a great furnace and nature is a great smith”.

 and always she turns and fearful watches Orion,

 and only her has no part in the washings of Oceanus”.

-The Plough is formed by the seven shiny stars that give shape to its constellation, but these make up only its backside.
-Only with the other thirteen, placed before and under the other seven, the whole figure takes the form of an animal.
-The Plough/Ursa Major is a circumpolar constellation, thus always present above the horizon, that never sets in the course of the apparent motion of rotation of the Sky: it is thus visible for all the year in the Northern Hemisphere and never sets north of the 41° North (latitude of Madrid and Naples).
+Ursa Major is composed by the seven shiny stars that give shape to its constellation and is a circumpolar constellation, thus always present above the horizon, that never sets in the course of the apparent motion of rotation of the Sky: it is thus visible during all the year in the Northern Hemisphere and never sets north of the 41° North, latitude of Madrid and Naples.

-The fact that Ursa Major doesn’t participate in the washings of Oceanus is enough to understand that Oceanus is up high, it is the Starry Sky/Universe, “the watery abyss of the sky”!
+The fact that Ursa Major doesn’t participate in the washings of Oceanus is enough to understand that Oceanus is up high, is the Universe, “the watery abyss of the sky”!

 For Blood & Soil